Configurable Workflow Platform

 | DeliveryWorkflowConfigService.cls | 5 methods: getWorkflowTypes, getWorkflowConfig, getTerminalStageValues, getAttentionStageValues, getStagePhaseMap |

-| WorkflowType__mdt | 2 records out of the box (Software Delivery, Loan Approval) — extensible by subscribers |
+| WorkflowType__mdt | 7 records out of the box: Software Delivery, Implementation Project, Loan Approval, Support Triage, Onboarding Checklist, Change Management, Operations — extensible by subscribers |

-| WorkflowStage__mdt | 45 records total (37 Software Delivery + 8 Loan Approval) with full color and transition config |
+| WorkflowStage__mdt | 92 records total (37 SD + 12 CM + 11 IP + 9 OP + 8 LA + 8 ST + 7 OC) with full color and transition config |

 | WorkflowPersonaView__mdt | 90+ records defining column layouts for Developer, Client, PM, and Admin personas |

-| deliveryHubBoard LWC | Dynamic board powered by @wire(getWorkflowConfig) — zero hardcoded maps or column definitions |
+| deliveryHubBoard LWC | Dynamic board powered by @wire(getWorkflowConfig) — saved filters, hide-empty-columns, zero hardcoded maps |

 | WorkItem__c.WorkflowTypeTxt__c | Text(80) field linking each work item to its workflow type, default: Software_Delivery |